Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Asymptotic models for inter-exceedance times

-For $\alpha > 1$ the mean of $W_1$ is finite and thus (\ref{eq:9}) remains true.
-For $0 < \alpha < 1$ it follows that the waiting time distribution does not have a finite mean and is in the strict domain of attraction of a positively skewed sum-stable distribution with stability parameter $\alpha$ and Laplace transform More precisely, there is a regularly varying function $b$ with index $1/\alpha$ such that
+For $\alpha > 1$ the mean of $W_1$ is finite and thus Theorem \ref{theorem_FS} applies.
+For $0 < \alpha < 1$ the waiting time distribution does not have a finite mean.
+In case of an i.i.d. sequence of magnitudes $(X_n)_{n \in \N}$, i.e., extremal index $\theta = 1$, \citet{Hees2021} showed